manav1411/media_server/README.md

 # SimplyServed - a Media Streaming Server
-**Privacy-first, multi-user, self-hosted streaming platform with automated torrent downloads, real-time progress tracking, and personalized playback.**
+**Privacy-first, multi-user, self-hosted streaming platform with automated torrent downloads, and real-time progress tracking.**
 live demo: [home.manavdodia.com](https://home.manavdodia.com).
 Please contact me on [Linkedin](https://www.linkedin.com/in/manav-dodia/) if you would like access for a demo.